Talking to Myself (song)

 "Talking to Myself" is a song by American rock band Linkin Park.
-The song is the second single from their seventh studio album, One More Light and was released on July 25, 2017.
+The song is the third single from their seventh studio album, One More Light and was released on July 25, 2017.
 The music video was released on July 20, 2017, the same day that Linkin Park's lead vocalist, Chester Bennington, was found dead by suicide.
 It is Chester Bennington's first posthumously released single.

 Music video

 The music video, which features footage of the band performing at various places and rehearsing, was edited and directed by Mark Fiore.
 It was released several hours before Chester Bennington was confirmed dead.

-The music video reached over 10.1 million views on YouTube in one day, making it one of the most viewed online video in the first 24 hours.
-The official video uploaded to Linkin Park's YouTube channel on July 20, 2017 was shorter than the previously released audio-only video and the video released to other sites such as Vevo; it was later fixed to play the full song, with the last shot being of Bennington in a vehicle looking out at a window.
+The music video reached over 10.1 million views on YouTube in one day, making it one of the most viewed online videos in the first 24 hours.
+The official video uploaded to Linkin Park's YouTube channel on July 20, 2017, was shorter than the previously released audio-only video and the video released to other sites such as Vevo; it was later fixed to play the full song, with the last shot being of Bennington in a vehicle looking out at a window.

-As of November 2021, the song has 140 million views on YouTube.
+As of September 2024, the music video for "Talking to Myself" has over 150 million views on YouTube.